yhs0602/documentation/docs/10-Experiment Tracking.rst

 Experiment Tracking Interface Specification
 ===================================================

-The experiments follow the hierarchical, filesystem-based experiment tracking interface as specified in the following.
+The experiments follow the hierarchical, filesystem-based experiment tracking interface.
+We follow the `UNIX` philosophy and expose it through the filesystem.
+This makes it very easy to sort, filter and analyze the experiments with just unix tools like ``find``, ``sort``, ``grep`` and ``jq``.
+Additionally it also allows easy monitoring through a static website like https://zoo.rl.tools where experiment results are automatically made accessible by our continuous integration.

 Run Identifier
 ---------------